 If you are a WordPress user, then even though it is not a native feature, you too can reap the benefits of WebP images’ smaller sizes.

 My “go to” configuration is ShortPixel with Cache Enabler, but you can weigh your own options on a site-by-site basis to find the best choice for your needs.
+Once you have your images sorted out, it’s time to move on to the other ways to optimize WordPress for speed.

 1. Rabbat, Richard (30 September 2010).
 “WebP, a new image format for the Web”.
 Chromium Blog.
 Google.
 Retrieved 1 October 2010.